radonhus/bth-mvc-framework/README.md

 # MVC Framework: practising PHP with Laravel

-This is a small repo to practise coding within the Laravel php framework, using the MVC pattern.
+This is a small repo to practise ORM within the Laravel php framework, using the MVC pattern.
 Is is part of the course "Object-oriented web technologies" at Blekinge Technical University.